-Growing up on the Bouddi Peninsula, local artist Jordan Richardson began his love affair with oil painting at just 15 years old.
-Heavily influenced by the Baroque period, he is particularly known for his portraiture, which has seen him a three-time finalist in both the Brett Whiteley Travelling Art Scholarship and the Archibald Prize.
-Graduating with Honours from the National Art School, Jordan has enjoyed a long-standing tenure at Surry Hills gallery, Michael Reid Sydney, since 2016 and is on the judging panel for the Bouddi Foundation for Arts, a foundation awarding grants to local artists.
+Growing up on the Bouddi Peninsula, Kincumber artist Jordan Richardson began his love affair with oil painting at just 15 years old.
+Heavily influenced by the Baroque period, he is particularly known for his portraiture, which has seen him a two-time finalist in the Brett Whiteley Travelling Art Scholarship and three-time finalist in the Archibald Prize.
+Graduating with Honours from the National Art School, Jordan has appeared locally in exhibitions such as the Gosford Art Prize and enjoyed a long-standing tenure at Surry Hills gallery, Michael Reid Sydney, since 2016 and is on the judging panel for the Bouddi Foundation for Arts, a foundation awarding grants to local artists.
 We caught up with Jordan so he could paint a picture of his Central Coast…

 What do you love most about the Coast?